Multi-Site. Distributed Deployments.

 Site-Local Deployment

-Each site deploys one Access Gate connected to the local Gateway.
+Each site deploys one Access Gate, in-line to carry local VLANs or adjacent to the local Gateway.
+It also hosts site-local services (DNS and time, historian, update server) alongside cross-site enclaves.
 Site A and Site B operate independently.

 WAN Link Between Sites